J&S Development Solutions

 “Agreement” means these Terms and Conditions together with the terms of any applicable Quotation Document

-“Customer” means the organisation or person who purchases goods and services from Jo Wilson at J&S Development Services Ltd
+“Customer” means the organisation or person who purchases goods and services from Jo Creed at J&S Development Services Ltd

-“Delegate” means the organisation or person who purchases goods and services from Jo Wilson at J&S Development Services Ltd
+“Delegate” means the organisation or person who purchases goods and services from Jo Creed at J&S Development Services Ltd

 “Intellectual Property Rights” means all patents, registered and unregistered designs, copyright, trademarks, know-how and all other forms of intellectual property wherever in the world enforceable